chendweb/html-personal-site/README.md

-This is an experimental project as part of The Complete 2022 Web Development Bootcamp on Udemy.
+This is an experimental project as part of The Complete 2022 Web Development Bootcamp on Udemy. <br>
 Project link: https://chendweb.github.io/html-personal-site/